timkersch/deep-diffusion/README.md

 ## Running

 ### Data generation
-`python main generate -i 100 -v 1000`
+`python main.py generate -i 100 -v 1000`

-Generate data with 100 iterations and 1000 voxels in every iteration
+Generate data with 100 iterations and 1000 voxels in every iteration (requires camino to be installed an in $PATH)

 **-i** no. iteraions
 **-v** no. voxels

 ### Training
-`python main training -m ./models/model2 -c ./config.json`
+`python main.py training -m ./models/model2 -c ./config.json`

 Train with ./config.json as config file and save model in ./models/model2